SGpp/DisCoTec/docs/parallelism.md

 ![timings for combination step on
 HAWK at various parallelizations](../gfx/times-combination-on-hawk.svg)

-We see the timings (in seconds) for the advection solver step and the combination step, respectively.
+We see the timings (in seconds) for the advection PDE solver step and the combination step, respectively.
 This weak scaling experiment used four OpenMP threads per rank, and starts with one pg of four processes in the upper left corner.